 Contiki is a travel company that encourages TikTokers to get creative during quarantine by giving away irresistible prizes.
 Their TikTok UGC giveaway #ContikiWaitingForTravelToDrop challenged creators to show off their best travel outfits.

 On their website, they gave directions for those who wanted to enter the giveaway.
-Entrants had to begin a video at home with everyday regular clothes and then make a transition to show off the best travel outfit.
+Entrants had to begin a video at home with regular everyday clothes and then make a transition to show off the best travel outfit.
 The sound was the choice of the creator.

 The most creative video got Contiki holiday and an American Tourister Soundbox luggage set.
 So since people were in quarantine and traveling was impossible, Contiki chose the right time to organize a giveaway to give excitement to travelers on TikTok.